Heyzap/unity-example-app/README.md

 The app repurposes the *shoot missile* button to show a Heyzap Ad.
 All code using the Heyzap Ads SDK is located in `PlayerControls.js`

+The Unity StarTrooper app requires Unity 4 to run.

 <img src="https://raw2.github.com/Heyzap/unity-example-app/master/Screenshots/starTrooper.jpg">